dannybackx/serre/mega-esp/README.md

 - ESP8266 (nodemcu board),
 - running JeeLabs's esp-link (https://github.com/jeelabs/esp-link)

-Motor steering is performed via the (old style) Adafruit Motor Shield, which is widely available from cheap manufacturers.
+Motor steering can be done with the (old style) Adafruit Motor Shield, which is widely available from cheap manufacturers.
 Converting to the new shield should be simple.
+But later versions of this software use a simpler L298N module that can be controlled via just three wires.

 The code can periodically feed environmental data to ThingSpeak, and to MQTT.